mrychlik/GitTutorialWithActions/README.md

 * Actions are normally triggered by any 'push' to the GitHub repository.
 * Actions are described in files residing in a folder named .github and are best written in a language named YAML (Yet Another Markup Language)
+* GitHub has many template action files for various types of projects.
+In this repository we use a 'Python Application' template.